 Which is better – synchronous or asynchronous learning?

 Neither the synchronous or asynchronous learning type is better than the other.
 They both have distinct advantages and potential downsides to consider when selecting an online class, online coaching experience, or online degree program.

 A regular on-campus college class in a physical classroom is an example of synchronous learning.
 All of the students in the classroom attend the class at the same time and listen to the lecturer in person.
 They receive class materials at the same time as well.

 What is an example of asynchronous learning?

 A prerecorded online class is an example of asynchronous learning.
-For example, a professor may upload a prerecorded lecture for a specific book module, and students must watch the lecture and complete a small paper on the topic by a certain date.
+For example, a professor may upload a prerecorded lesson for a specific book module, and students must watch the lesson and complete a small paper on the topic by a certain date.
 However, no requirements or restrictions are placed on when exactly students must complete that work, provided it is done by the deadline.

-Note that synchronous online classes exist as well; they just require everyone to log in and watch a video lecture at the same time or attend live-streaming lectures.
+Note that synchronous online classes exist as well; they just require everyone to log in and watch a video lecture at the same time or attend live-streaming lessons.